alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 <!--more-->

-Let's see how this works through a simple example.
-Consider an `Activity` that wants to fade in/out its views whenever the user taps the screen.
+As we will soon see in the next couple of posts, understanding how the transitions framework works will give us a much greater understanding of how the Activity Transition APIs behave under-the-hood, so let's walk through a simple example.
+Consider an `Activity` that wants to fade its views either in or out whenever the user taps the screen.
 We can achieve this effect with only a few lines using Android's transition framework:

 ```java
 public class MainActivity extends Activity implements View.OnClickListener {